 You'll be exposed to and gain experience with climate research methods and climate adaptation planning processes.

-At PSU, we have faculty from a wide range of disciplines who focus on various aspects of climate science and management, and bring their expertise to the classroom.
-Many are also working on applied projects with local, state and federal agencies.
+At PSU, we have faculty from a wide range of disciplines who focus on various aspects of climate science and management and bring their expertise to the classroom.
+Many are also working on applied projects with local, state, and federal agencies.

 In addition to a core set of classes, the minor offers two tracks: management and policy, and physical science.
-You can choose courses from nine different disciplines across PSU: geography, environmental science and management, physics, philosophy, sociology, economics, urban studies and planning, environmental engineering and systems science.
+You can choose courses from nine different disciplines across PSU: geography, environmental science, and management, physics, philosophy, sociology, economics, urban studies and planning, environmental engineering and systems science.

 What can I do with a Minor in Climate Change Science and Adaptation?

 A working understanding of climate change and climate change adaptation can open doors to a variety of job opportunities, including city and county bureaus that are involved with implementing climate action plans; public utilities; and state government, especially in a state like Oregon that is considering carbon cap and trade legislation and a carbon tax.
-Companies in the private sector are also increasingly concerned with ongoing and impending impacts from climate change and the need to address future regulations.
+Companies in the private sector are also increasingly concerned with the ongoing and impending impacts of climate change and the need to address future regulations.